symbol/symbol-docs/source/cli/commands.rst

 Generate a new :doc:`account <../concepts/account>` in a network.
 This command generates a private key, public key and address.

-As seen in the configuration section, generated account can be stored as named profiles by adding node url.
+As seen in the configuration section, generated account can be stored as named profiles by adding a node url.

 Options